rafidka/arxivory/PUBLISHING.md

 # Publishing to PyPI

-This document explains how to publish the `arxiv-search` package to PyPI.
+This document explains how to publish the `arxivory` package to PyPI.

 ## Prerequisites